21 June 2011

 She has kindly agreed to the list being copied.
 Please pay her a visit and leave a comment.

-Mina Ahadi, founder of the Central Council of Ex-Muslims (Zentralrat der Ex-Muslime) and the International Committee against Stoning
+INDIVIDUALS Mina Ahadi, founder of the Central Council of Ex-Muslims (Zentralrat der Ex-Muslime) and the International Committee against Stoning

 Ayaan Hirsi Ali, author of Infidel and Nomad, activist, politician, founder of the AHA Foundation